Can you share a little bit about your educational background?

 What led you to pursue a career in tech?

-How has your skillset evolved over the course of your career?
+How has your skill set evolved throughout your career?

-If you choose to specialize in one area, what was it and why?
+If you chose to specialize in one area, what was it and why?

 Is your new role different from previous ones?